 • Being-in – safely, management and maintenance.

-For info on the Chester OCP go to: https://www.chesteronecityplan.co.uk where you can also subscribe to the OCP newsletter.
+More information on the Chester OCP is here: Chester One City Plan – where you can also subscribe to the OCP newsletter.

 Speaker Andy Farrall BA(Hons) MA PGDIP MRTPI chairs the ‘Making Group’ – the delivery partnership that is delivering the development, regeneration, economic growth, environment, heritage and investment stream of the Chester One City Plan.